Your search for * in religion has returned 100 entries

 proper name Great Yenisei River

-proper name supreme god
+proper name name of a supreme god (lireally sky)

 Дээр оруу